digitalroute/bagger/docs/01-introduction.md

 npm init -y && npm install @digitalroute/bagger
 ```

-Bagger can be used with any web framework like koa or hapi, but we will use express for this example.
+Bagger can be used with any web framework like koa or joi, but we will use express for this example.
 We will also use swagger-ui-express to serve a Swagger web page.

 ```
-npm install express swagger-ui-express @hapi/joi
+npm install express swagger-ui-express joi
 ```

 ### Create your server file